jmkapp/Spring-Boot-Kotlin-Zyronator/README.md

 This repository demonstrates:

 * use of Spring Boot
-* implementation of a RESTful HATEOAS HAL API
+* implementation of a REST HAL API
 * hashing and authentication of passwords with BCrypt
 * restricting access to authenticated users (only GET requests on root URL and mixes subdirectory are permitted without authentication)
 * validation of input